ubleipzig/Arbeitsplatzbuchungssystem_Frontend/README.md

 The image should report successfully _'Listening on port 3000'_.
 Go to your browser and type in: _localhost:3000_ to get output of the app.

+## Configuration

+Adjust the api uri to connecting the backend of the booking workstation software at file _js/app.js_  giving required parameter at

+'''
+let api = new Api ("localhost:12105/booking");
+'''

 ## Production

 For production use it is necessary to include the **/public** folder only.